utsa-asc/college-dls/components/03-sections/04-call-to-actions/03-enrollment-call-to-action/enrollment-call-to-action.readme.md

 This component is designed to be a full-width (Section).
 There is one college variation [enrollment-call-to-action--college](enrollment-call-to-action--college) for pages/sites that may need more college focused CTA wording.

+## Media Requirements
+- Site Footer Image: The image in the site footer.
+Our standard image size is 1600px (width) by 500px (height), 72 ppi (pixels per inch) jpeg or png.

+    - Image should be no larger and 300kb (kilobytes)